 If you wish to incorporate your work at Pupu Rangi into your university curriculum or if you wish to expand your skills beyond the conservation work, you might be interested in applying for one of our internships.

-This internship is suited to three types of participants:
+This internship is suited to the following type of participants:

 At the beginning of the internship, each intern will work with their mentor to complete a development plan outlining the skills that they would like to acquire or to improve on.
 Based on the development plan, a schedule will be agreed on and followed for the rest of the internship.
 Interns participate in the Volunteer program and in addition receive personalized training and mentoring according to their goals.